 (or you were never deluded by romance).

-And you may be ready for loving beyond romantic illusions.
+And you might be ready for loving beyond romantic illusions.

 Romantic love can be an enjoyable